Apple Woozy Face

 We issued a press release, telling the world what our members had told us, that this linkage was offensive.
 In it, STAMMA CEO Jane Powell stated: "This is demeaning and damaging.
 Stammering is how some people talk.
 Treating it as a joke is stigmatising.
 It can leave people embarrassed about how they sound, bullied and ashamed which can affect their mental health, careers and relationships."

-We were contacted by supporters around the world, some who knew people at Apple and businesses which worked in partnership with Apple, vowing to chase this up.
-Meanwhile we reached out to our international community, and working with the International Stuttering Association and VivaVoce Assoziatione in Italy, we started plotting a coordinated campaign, with a petition on change.org/NotWoozyFace along with a social media campaign, and reached out to international colleagues around the world.
+We were contacted by supporters around the world, some of whom knew people at Apple or businesses that worked in partnership with Apple, vowing to chase this up.
+Meanwhile we reached out to our international community, and working with the International Stuttering Association and VivaVoce Assoziatione in Italy, we started plotting a coordinated campaign, with a petition on change.org/NotWoozyFace along with a social media campaign #NotWoozyFace.

 We checked out 'stammering' in 15 different languages and discovered that the Woozy Face appeared in each.
 We sought legal advice, held late night and crack of dawn meetings and were totally ready to take on Apple, globally.